jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

     app.setLabelOverFunction("l1", [enter, leave])
     app.go()
 ```

+* `.setImageMouseOver(title, image)`
+    Additional function, specific to [images](/pythonImages/#change-images), to change the specified image, while the mouse is over it.

 * `.set XXX DragFunction(name, [startDragFunction, stopDragFunction])`
     Set functions to call whenever the mouse button is clicked and dragged.
+    **Only available on Labels**
     The first function will be called when the mouse is initially clicked.
     The second function will be called when the mouse is released.
     The same rules for passing functions apply as above.

 ### Registering Other Event Types

-It's possible to register any ot the standard event types with appJar widgets
+It's possible to register any of the standard event types with appJar widgets
 ```python
 app.getEntryWidget("widget_name").bind("<FocusOut>", function_name, add="+")
 ```